 “And when I grow up and have what I need, I will begin helping young kids instead of cats.”

-Apollo’s life has been changed forever because of the love of those in his kinship.
+Apollo’s life has been changed forever because of the love of those in his Kinship Project.
 Now, Apollo has his own love for others who are helpless, and who can’t take care of themselves.
 Even little kittens.